Mark Armstrong (basketball): College career

 Armstrong began his freshman season at Villanova as a key reserve.
 He started six of the team's seven games in December before returning to a backup role.
 He was named the Big East Conference Freshman of the Week after scoring 10 points on 3-of-4 shooting from the field in his first career start against Oklahoma.
 Armstrong was named to the Big East All-Freshman team at the end of the regular season.

+Professional career

+After going undrafted in the 2024 NBA draft, Armstrong joined the Brooklyn Nets for the 2024 NBA Summer League and on October 9, 2024, he signed with the team.
+However, he was waived four days later and on October 27, he joined the Long Island Nets.

 National team career

 Armstrong played for the United States under-18 basketball team at the 2022 FIBA Under-18 Americas Championship.
 He averaged 10.7 points, 3.7 rebounds, and 3.6 assists per game as the United States won the gold medal.
+Armstrong was also named to the United States' roster for the 2023 FIBA Under-19 Basketball World Cup.